textileio/community/docs/a-tour-of-textile.md

 !!! info
     "Writes" refer to messages and files, whereas "annotations" refer to comments and likes.

 For the purposes of this tour, let's start another peer from a different wallet account.
-Below is a handy way to [initialize an account peer](/install/the-daemon/#initialize-an-account-peer) for testing.
+Below is a handy way to [initialize an account peer](/install/the-daemon/#initialize-an-account-peer) for testing:

 ```tab="cmd"
 textile init --seed="$(textile wallet init | tail -n1)" --repo-dir="/tmp/buddy" --swarm-ports="4101" --api-bind-addr="127.0.0.1:41600" --gateway-bind-addr="127.0.0.1:5150"